Whispering City

-Whispering City (also known as Crime City) is a 1947 black-and-white film noir directed by Fedor Ozep and starring Paul Lukas, Mary Anderson, and Helmut Dantine.
+Whispering City (also known as Crime City) is a 1947 Canadian black-and-white film noir directed by Fedor Ozep and starring Paul Lukas, Mary Anderson, and Helmut Dantine.
 It was filmed on location in Quebec City and Montmorency Falls, Quebec, Canada in both English and French.

-A French language version entitled La Forteresse, with different actors, was made simultaneously.
+A French language version entitled La Forteresse, with different actors but with the same director, was made simultaneously.

 Plot

 Taking place in Quebec City, the film tells the story of a lawyer and a patron of the arts, Albert Frédéric, who, earlier in life, caused a murder and made it look like an accident for financial gain.

 Later in life, a dying woman tells a reporter the tale of how she thinks the accident was actually murder.
 The young American reporter, Mary Roberts, begins investigating the case, unaware that the charming lawyer may be behind it all.
 Meanwhile, Michel Lacoste, a classical composer, who is supported by Frédéric, is having marriage troubles.
 Finally his wife kills herself and leaves the husband a note.
 Frédéric sneaks into the apartment, takes the note and convinces the man that he killed her in a drunken rage.